wirelessfabric/i2c/README.md

 # i2c
-Example code and notes on accessing I2C devices from Linux userspace on Raspberry Pi, Ubunutu x86_64, macOS, and Windows 11.
+Example code, notes, and picture gallery about accessing I2C devices from userspace on Raspberry Pi, Ubunutu x86_64, macOS, and Windows 11.

 All code in this repository is written in C and licensed under the MIT license (see [LICENSE](LICENSE)).
 ```